lukealtnehter/LLM_APP/README.md

 formatting.
 When a schema is properly used, the output database requires no cleaning and facilitate straight forward analysis.
 Every property should have some level of formatting.
-Properties which are plain strings are high discouraged as any number of hallucinations of any legnth can be made.
+Properties which are plain strings are high discouraged as any number of hallucinations of any length can be made.

 #### Name your schema: